Khongchai/modular_customizable_dropdown/readme.md

 # Modular and Customizable Dropdown

 A modular dropdown package that is compatible with any widget.

-This dropdown is not tied to any widget in particular and can be attached to whatever widgets you can think of (as far as I know).
+This dropdown is not tied to any widget in particular and can be attached to whatever widgets you can think of.

 _todo => the 4 gifs go here_